-The wonder of Tinos isn’t only the miraculous icon of the Virgin, which gave the island its fame.
+The wonder of Tinos isn’t only the miraculous icon of the Virgin, which gave this island its fame.
 It’s the wild beauty that excites you: rocks eroded by the wind, beaches with deep blue water and traditional Cycladic villages that climb up the hillsides.

-What to do on Tinos
+What to do on Tinos island

 Pyrgos, Kardiani, Ysternia, Ktikado, Triantaros-Berdemiaros, Falatados, Loutra, Tripotamos.
 The villages of Tinos are like ornaments decorating the island’s slopes and valleys.
 Walk among them, one by one: there is marble everywhere, especially in the squares with fountains where you’ll cool off with a drink of water.
 Take a break at a traditional cafe in the shade of the sycamore trees and have a coffee or a bite to eat.
 There is always Tinian cheese, louza (smoked meat) and sweet raki on offer.
 Now that’s real hospitality!

-Legend says that the great ancient sculptor Phidias taught his craft to the Tinians.
+Legend says that the great ancient sculptor Phidias taught his craft on Tinos.
 And who’s going to argue with legend?
 At the museums of Tinos (The Cultural Centre of Tinos and The Museum of Marble Crafts and Tinian Artists in Pyrgos, amongst them), you will admire immortal works of Neohellenic sculpture.
 Renowned sculptors Giannoulis Halepas, Dimitris Filippis, the Fitali brothers, Lazaros Sochos and Georgios Vitalis have all left their mark here.
 Learn the secrets of their art by taking classes at the marble sculpture workshops.

-The holy island of the Cyclades
+Witness the pilgrimage to the holy island of the Cyclades

-Every year, on August 15, thousands of believers descend upon Tinos to accompany the procession of the miraculous icon.
+Every year, on August 15, thousands of believers descend upon Tinos island to accompany the procession of the miraculous icon.
 You can hardly make out the icon of Panagia Evangelistria, hidden behind the numerous offerings that surround it.
 On their knees, pilgrims begin the ascent from the port to the church, overlooking Tinos town since 1880.

 Surrounding the village of Volax is a surrealistic plateau with huge boulders, strewn like the abandoned toys of a playful giant.
 The round boulders of all different sizes are hundreds of years old.
 They look like meteorites but are, apparently, the geological phenomenon of erosion.
 Experience the wild beauty of this lunar landscape, crossing the region of Kakovolo, from Falatado to Panagia Kaki Skala.